The Fitness Components in Sports

 All of these qualities exist to some degree in most sports, but developing certain combinations are emphasized in specific sports (e.g., strength-endurance in rowing).

 How do we measure physical fitness?
 Fitness itself is not directly measurable by using a single test item.
 It is broken down into more specific fitness components (with overlap) that we can define and measure.
 Multiple test items, such as the 40-yard dash or vertical jump, are used to measure these components.

 Common Definitions of Fitness Components

-Strength is the ability to move a maximum weight.
-It can also be described as the maximum amount of force that a muscle can generate in a single effort.
 When athletes make significant strength gains, muscles fibers (cells) gain size.
 Weightlifting requires considerable strength, but all sports also require some level of

 Physical Demands of Sports

 Top of Fitness Components